Specialties

 PARENTING

-It can be extremely challenging to parent a child, adolescent, or young adult who is suffering or struggling.
-Often, common sense techniques or the ones suggested by well-intentioned friends are insufficient in meeting the unique needs of a child who is struggling.
-Over time, this cycle of negative
+Parenting a child, adolescent, or young adult who is struggling can be extremely challenging.
+Often, common sense techniques or advice from well-intentioned friends are insufficient in meeting the unique needs of a struggling child.